Torbung: Early history

+In 1723, "Takhens" (Tripuris) are said to have attacked Manipur, encamping at present-day Torbung (mentioned as "Loklou" in the Chronicles).
+Skirmishes lasted an entire year and the Manipuris suffered significant losses.
+In the end, the ruler Gharib Niwaz himself came down to command the forces, there was hand-to-hand combat, and ten attackers were captured.
+"On the same day the Takhens [Tripuris] fled of their own accord from Loklou," says the Chronicle.
+(Note: It is quite possible that the "Takhens" mentioned in the Chronicle were local Kuki tribals, who were considered subjects of Tripura.
+For example, an entry in 1678 mentions that they were confused for the "Aaimon" people.)

+In 1744, the "Katwan of Moirang" was given the charge of dredging the river in Loklou.
+There are also several mentions of "Loklaopung" (possibly a mound, which was dug up).

+In 1769, during the rule of Bhagya Chandra (Chingthang-Khomba), the subsidiary ruler of the Moirang principality called Khellemba allied with the Burmese invading forces and governed the whole of Manipur while Bhagyachandra himself went into exile.
+Khellemba's capital was at Kwakta.
+He is said to have shifted the village of Kiyamgei (near Lilong Chajing) to Torbung, causing considerable hardship to people.
+Eventually Bhagyachandra defeated Khellemba and the forcible migration was reversed.

-In 1789, King Bhagyachandra (Chingthang-Khomba) launched an expedition to Saiton Hills lying to the south of the Imphal Valley, and encamped at Cheklapai near Torbung.
-(Note: The connection between Cheklapai and Torbung appears in a later entry in 1862.)
+In 1789–1790, Bhagyachandra launched an expedition to Saiton Hills lying to the south of the Imphal Valley, and encamped at Cheklapai near Torbung.
+(Note: The connection between Cheklapai and Torbung appears in a later entry of the Chronicle in 1862.)
 The result of the expedition seems to have been ambiguous since the tribals of Saiton Hills were not fully subdued.
 Cheitharol Kumbaba states that the soldiers blocked up the Loklai river.

 Scholar Pum Khan Pau believes that the Khuga River valley might have been traversed by Manipuris for the first time in 1857, when Maharaja Chandrakirti led an expedition to Tedim (in the present day Chin State of Myanmar), which was then the central base of the Kamhau-Sukte tribes.
 The Manipuri troops fled "in confusion" after facing the combined troops of Kamhau, Sukte and Sihzang tribes, and returned to the Imphal Valley via a previously "unknown route", which is believed to be the Khuga River valley.
 The British laid the "Hiangtam Road" through the valley around 1920, and later expanded it to the Tedim Road during the Second World War.

 In 1858, Torbung is mentioned as a region.
 The Maharaja of Manipur is said to have settled "Saitons" in a (new) village in Torbung.
 The Saiton Hills (the east–west-running range of hills on the southern boundary of the Imphal Valley) were invaded in 1789, but not fully subdued.
 In 1858 when the Maharaja came to Moirang to repel the Kamhaus (Aakam-Hao) tribes, a Haokip clan of Kukis apparently came down from Saiton hills to accept settlement in the Torbung region.